-If you are unhappy with your work because you’re clearly working too much, you need to establish a work-life balance.
-Taking your work home is the same as working over-time.
-No wonder you hate your work!
+If you hate your job because you’re clearly working too much, you need to establish a work-life balance.
+Taking your work home is the same as working overtime.
+No wonder you hate your job!

 Set a strict work and life balance by setting hours when you start and end your work.
 Once the end hour comes, close the door and leave your work at work.

 If the thoughts about work still are creeping in, simply acknowledge them, let them be around, but don’t get engaged.
 Try to direct your thoughts on something pleasant, especially on something you are doing at the moment.